-VI.
+II.
 Academic Appeals Board

-A. Description and Jurisdiction
+A. Description and Jurisdiction:

-The Academic Appeals Board is a permanent subcommittee of the Budget and Academic Policy Committee of the Faculty Senate.
-It is composed of experienced hearing officers and is established to hear all appeals to decide determine whether appeals arising from the following should result in a hearing:
+The Academic Appeals Board is a permanent subcommittee of the Budget and Academic Policy Committee.
+It is composed of experienced hHearing oOfficers and is established to decide determine whether appeals arising from the following should result in a hearing:

-- 1. Instructor-imposed sanctions, including: lowering of final course grade, failure of course, or exclusion from further participation in the class. - 2.
+- Instructor-imposed sanctions, including: lowering of final course grade, failure of course, or exclusion from further participation in the class. - 2.
 Final course grades. - 3.
 Sanctions imposed for academic dishonesty. - 4.
 Dismissal from an academic program. - 5.
 Dismissal from the University. - 6.
 Such other cases as may be referred to the Board.